EMBRYOPSIDA Pirani & Prado

 Some information is taken from from Dahlgren in Dahlgren and van Wyk (1988) and Claßen-Bockhoff (2016a), both general; see also Jay (1968a: chemistry), Carlquist (1978b) and Gregory (1998), both anatomy, Claßen-Bockhoff (2000: detailed discussion of inflorescences), Quint and Claßen-Bockhoff (2006b: floral ontogeny), Endress and Stumpf (1991: stamens), Hall (1988: pollen), and Saxton (1910: no endothelium shown) and Mauritzon (1939a), both embryology.

 Bruniaceae are poorly known.

 Phylogeny.
 The phylogenetic stucture [Linconieae [Audoinieae + Brunieae]] is strongly supported (Quint & Claßen-Bockhoff 2006a).

 Classification.
-Claßssen-Bockhoff et al. (2011) propose a tribal classification based on the phylogeny by Quint and Claßssen-Bockhoff (2006a).
+Claßen-Bockhoff et al. (2011) propose a tribal classification based on the phylogeny by Quint and Claßen-Bockhoff (2006a).
 For a somewhat dated monograph, see Pillans (1947).

-Previous Relationships.
-Bruniaceae have often been linked with the South African Grubbiaceae, here in Cornales (see Hall 1987 for some references), but the similarities between the two probably reflect the fact that they grow in similar habitats and are ericoid shrubs.
+Bruniaceae had often been linked with the South African Grubbiaceae, here in Cornales (see Hall 1987 for some references), but the similarities between the two probably reflect the fact that they are both ericoid shrubs growing in similar habitats.